More Robust Estimators for Instrumental-Variable Panel Designs, With An Application to the Effect of Imports from China on US Employment: Weighted FD 2SLS regressions with multiple periods

-In this section, we use the same notation, definitions, and assumptions as in Section \ref{sec_alternativeestimator} of the paper.
-We first consider the first-stage regression of the treatment evolution $\Delta D_{g,t}$ on the Bartik instrument $\Delta Z_{g,t}$.
+In this section, we use the same notation and definitions as in Section \ref{sec_alternativeestimator} of the paper and we extend our decompositions of FD 2SLS regressions in Theorem \ref{th_2sls_c} to weighted regressions, with multiple periods.